NovaZHart/ShooterPrototype/README.md

 1. `p` to select the star
 2. `l` to "land" on the star
 3. There will be a menu to the left of destinations.
 The current location is grayed-out.
-4. To jump, either: double-click on a destination, or click once on it and press "Jump."
+4. To jump, either: double-click on a destination, or click on it once and press the "Jump" button.
 5. The star and its name (upper-left corner) will change.
 A message in the console will tell you the jump was successful.
 6. `d` to depart